LynxCrew/Stepper-Brake/README.md

 This plugin enables a stepper_brake config section in Kalico/Klipper if you are using either an Electromagnetic Stepper Brake or a pcb that shorts out the phases of your steppers to increase the detent torque.
+If configured, it will enable a defined output pin immediately after drivers are turned on (to disengage the brake) and disable it immediately before drivers are turned off (to engage the break) order of operations still has to be discussed!

 ## Install:
 SSH into you pi and run: